psb629/labs/README.md

-# This is a virtual lab for Sungbeen Park!
+# This is an online lab for Sungbeen Park!